authkeys-io/microservice/README.md

   as an integer, or `def` if the variable doesn't exist.
 * `envJSON(env, key, def)`: Return the environment variable from `env` at `key`, parsed as JSON, or `def` if the variable doesn't exist.
+* `envBool(env, key, def)`: Return the environment variable from `env` at `key`, interpreted as a boolean, or `def` if the variable doesn't exist.
+  Case-insensitive variables that match "true", "yes", "on", or "1" are boolean `true`; ones that match "false", "no", "off", or "0" are boolean `false`.
+  Anything else gives an error.
 * `appAuthc(req, res, next)`: Middleware for checking the bearer token of a request against the configured app keys (see below).
 Will give the correct authorization error if none is allowed.
 Use this in your routes!